 While all of these criteria are signs of narcissism, they only need to fulfill five requirements for a diagnosis of narcissistic personality disorder.

 The nine criteria of a narcissist are the following:

 - Frequently fantasize about unlimited success, power, brilliance, beauty, or ideal love.

 - Believes they are “special” and unique and can only be understood by, or should associate with, other special or high-status people.

 - Is interpersonally exploitative (takes advantage of their friends).

-- Is often envious of others or believes that others are envious of him or her.
+- He is often envious of others or believes that others are envious of them.